benslack19/benslack19.github.io/_projects/5_professional_projects.md

 Bulk RNA-seq is one of the most popular sequencing methods in academic and commercial labs.
 We developed an assay that increases the scale of samples that can be prepared.

 [poster](https://github.com/benslack19/benslack19.github.io/blob/master/assets/fldm_projects/Juno%20RNA%20Seq%20Poster%20ESHG%202019%2020190619.pdf)

+ *Disclosure: I am a shareholder of Fluidigm Corporation.
+I am including these examples of data science projects I have done in industry.*